Silent Abandonment in Contact Centers: Estimating Customer Patience from Uncertain Data: Discussion

-From a different perspective we note that agents may use the silent-abandonment phenomenon to their advantage.
-If a Sab customer is assigned to an agent, the agent seems to be busy while in practice she may rest a little.
+From a different perspective, we note that agents may use the silent-abandonment phenomenon to their advantage.
+If a Sab customer is assigned to an agent, the agent seems to be busy while in practice they may rest a little.
 Therefore, agents may lack incentive to close suspected Sab conversations quickly.
-The company will want to prevent such strategic behavior by agents, but should proceed carefully in order to avoid situations where a long-waiting customer conversation is prematurely terminated.
+The company will want to prevent such strategic behavior by agents but should proceed carefully in order to avoid situations where a long-waiting customer conversation is prematurely terminated.
 For example, it is possible that the customer did not notice that the agent finally answered.
 Hence, finding technological answers to handling capacity loss, like the ones we suggested in Section \ref{sec:managerial}, is important.
 Investigating the strategic behavior of agents may be interesting in its own right and a worthy topic of future research.

-To conclude, we believe that the phenomenon of silent abandonment has an impact beyond the framework discussed in this paper, and therefore calls for further mathematical and behavioral modeling in the context of chat- and messaging-based services.
+To conclude, we believe that the phenomenon of Sab has an impact beyond the framework discussed in this paper, and therefore calls for further mathematical and behavioral modeling of textual-based services.